ton-community/ton-docs/docs/develop/smart-contracts/guidelines/get-methods.md

 This method returns a single number loaded from the contract data.

-The code snippet below can be used to call this get method:
+The code snippet below can be used to call this get method on some contract deployed at the known address:

 ```ts
 import { Address, TonClient } from 'ton';